 Visibility of your customer, product and sales data is crucial to driving your business forward.
 A single business software solution gives you a 360-degree view of your data and performance that disparate systems lack.
 When your processes are based in a centralised solution it means you’re not trying to communicate and transfer data between the different systems which can introduce errors and duplication of work.
 With a single ERP solution, even your trade counter staff, remote workers and sales reps on the road can access the same data and follow the same processes.

-57% of the managers we surveyed reported reduced admin times as the main benefit to a central ERP solution.
+57% of the managers we surveyed reported reduced admin times as the main benefit of a central ERP solution.
 Removing manual processes, digitalising processes and taking out the duplication of processes across systems removes time-consuming admin, increases accuracy and most importantly improves efficiency.

 Streamlining your warehouse makes for an optimised picking process that means you send out more orders in less time.
 Maximising order efficiencies from any order source; your trade counter, eCommerce website and Amazon or eBay channel ensures you deliver quality service no matter the channel.
 82% of businesses said being able to sell online is important to them and with a centralised ERP solution, managing multiple sales channels is hassle-free.

 Top 10 must-have features of ERP software for wholesalers, merchants, and distributors